-Of course, we can also use face yoga to smooth fine lines and reduce or prevent wrinkles.
+Of course, we can also use face yoga fitness to smooth fine lines and reduce or prevent wrinkles.
 There are loads of different techniques you can try.
 Some boost blood circulation and encourage collagen production, others prevent lines by releasing tension from the facial muscles, and others lift and strengthen the muscles to tauten and tighten the attached skin.

 Before you start, make sure you have a clean face and clean hands.
-Apply your Serum for Fine Lines and follow with some Restorative Day Face Oil.
+Apply your Serum for Fine Lines and follow with some Radiance Day Face Oil.
 This will give your skin a lovely glide and is also enriched with Bio Retinol to increase collagen production and smooth fine lines.

-This is one of my favourite ways to start and end a face yoga sequence.
+This is one of my favorite ways to start and end a face yoga fitness sequence.
 It’s a very simple move – simply tap your fingertips rapidly all over your neck area, then work up over your jaw, around your mouth, over your cheeks, around your eyes, and over your forehead.

 Use a lighter pressure for the eye area, since the skin here is especially delicate.